310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 Hello?
 Hey!
 Transfer student~!

-… Huh?
+…Huh?
 What’s with that face?
 Did I upset you?

 I’m still not used to talking to girls, so I don’t know when I’m doing something wrong.
 If there’s something you have to say, you gotta do it out loud, okay?